golioth/docs/docs/device-management/5-ota/5-migrating-from-releases/README.md

 ## Differences between Releases and Cohorts

-Cohorts bring two fundamental upgrades to the way OTA Updates are distributed from your devices.
+Cohorts bring two fundamental upgrades to the way OTA Updates are distributed to your devices.
 The most important change is that you now have to explicitly add a device to a Cohort, instead of relying on the blueprint and tags matching mechanism in Releases and Artifacts.
 The second fundamental change is the way each update is rolled out — with Releases, each Release could be enabled and